mohammad-alaa-ma/Selenium-Framework/README.md

 - **Automated Testing**: Runs Selenium and Appium tests in the cloud.
 - **Parallel Testing**: Executes tests in parallel for faster feedback.
 - **Analytics and Reporting**: Offers detailed test reports and analytics for test results.

+ ### Running Allure Reports With Selenium Framework
+- **Test Reporting**: Integrates Allure Reports for comprehensive test reporting and visualization.
+- **Rich Insights**: Provides detailed information on test execution, failures, and trends.

+### Running Selenium Tests Using Jenkins Pipeline
+- **Automation Pipelines**: Executes Selenium tests using Jenkins pipelines for continuous integration.
+- **Configuration**: Configures Jenkins jobs to trigger Selenium test runs automatically.

+### Integrating Jenkins With Slack
+- **Notifications**: Integrates Jenkins with Slack to receive build and test notifications.
+- **Real-Time Updates**: Sends alerts and status updates to Slack channels for team visibility and collaboration.

 ## Installation